 This tool, a trademark of Futurecurve, is developed by thorough research and data analysis.
 Futurecurve has published a book, Creating and Delivering Your Value Proposition: Managing Customer Experience for Profit, on how to use this framework which you can buy at Amazon.
-You can also download an extract of the eBook by clicking here.

-So, how does it work?
+So, how does this tool work?